DiogoAndre/ProMotion-mapbox/README.md

 #### zoom_to_user(radius = 0.05, animated=true)

 Zooms to the user's location.
-If the user's location is not currently being shown on the map, it will show it first. `radius` is a `CLLocationDegrees` of the latitude and longitude deltas. _See Apple documentation for `MKCoordinateSpan` for more information._
+If the user's location is not currently being shown on the map, it will show it first. `radius` is the distance in nautical miles from the center point (user location) to the corners of a virtual bounding box.

 #### select_annotation(annotation, animated=true)